Persistence in Financial Connectedness and Systemic Risk: Introduction

-The rest of this paper proceeds as follows.
-Section \ref{empirical_measures} derives our network measures from locally stationary processes, discusses estimation, and proposes a testing procedure for statistical differences in transitory and persistent network connectedness.
-Section \ref{Simulations} provides Monte Carlo evidence that our measures are able to reliably track connections and correctly identify statistical differences.
-In Section \ref{sec:empirical} we study connections among firm-level volatilities of S\&P500 sectoral constituents and assess the information content in sectoral connectedness measures over and above leading measures of uncertainty.
-Finally Section \ref{conclusion} concludes.
+The rest of the paper proceeds as follows.
+Section \ref{empirical_measures} derives our measures from locally stationary processes, discusses estimation, and proposes a test procedure for statistical differences in transitory and persistent connectedness.
+Section \ref{Simulations} provides Monte Carlo evidence that our measures are able to reliably track linkages and correctly identify statistical differences.
+In Section \ref{sec:empirical}, we examine the links between firm-level volatilities of S\&P500 sector constituents and assess the information content of sector connectedness measures beyond leading measures of uncertainty.
+Finally, section \ref{conclusion} concludes.